auguth/pocs/TESTING-GUIDE.md

 - Building a local node is suitable to verify PoCS's unit & benchmarking tests locally, and further compile to run a Substrate-PoCS node.

-1. Clone the repository from GitHub:
+1. Clone the repository from GitHub
    ```bash
    git clone https://github.com/auguth/pocs
    ```